cst8209/rock-paper-scissors-final/README.md

-# rock-paper-scissors
-This repository contains the starter files for Rock, Paper, Scissors project.
+# Rock, Paper, Scissors

+## Objective
+Create a Rock, Paper, Scissors that allows the player to play against the computer by invoking the `shoot()` function in the console.